Table of Contents

 Lets talk quality

-We are extremely disappointed in the build quality of ALL laptops.
-Specifically, the display hinges mounting points.
+We are extremely disappointed in the build quality in nearly ALL laptops.
+Specifically, the display hinge mounting points.
 The hinges themselves do not break, but the location where they screw into the plastic is very weak.
-This is entirely due to poor design, trying to make the laptop as lightweight as possible, or trying to make the laptop so thin.
+This is entirely due to poor design, trying to make the laptop as lightweight and thin as possible.

 It's been going on for years now and so far is not getting any better.

-Because of this, if there is an extended warranty available the covers actual breakage, not just software or electronics failure, I recommend purchasing it.
-The only extended warranty we have had experience with is Dell.
+Because of this, if there is an extended warranty available that covers "no fault" breakage, not just software or electronics failure, I recommend purchasing it.
+The only extended warranty that we know of that covers no fault breakage is Dell.
 However, others may have a plan that covers everything, including accidental breakage.
 It must cover accidental breakage.
-The hinge mounts break all by themselves, but the companies always blame the consumer.
+The hinge mounts break all by themselves, but the companies always blame the user.

 Lets talk screens

-Our recommendation is 15".
+Our recommendation is 15.6".
+Dell is showing 16" screens that are still a nice size.
 It's a compromise between a big screen, physical size, and battery life.
 Most eyes can see text on a 15" screen.
 Resolution on a 15" can also be lowered to enlarge text without a lot of it disappearing off the edge of the screen.

 Touch screens mean just that, you press the screen like you are clicking a mouse.
 Most people, even if their laptop has touch screen capabilities, still use the keyboard, touchpad and/or an external mouse.
 We have found that those with physical issues may be able to point at the screen better than using a mouse.

 Tablet mode refers to the ability of the laptop to rotate the screen all the way around to the underside of the laptop and use it like a tablet.
 Dell calls their models "2 in 1", HP has their "Spectre" line.
 Very few people use laptops in tablet mode, instead opting for a dedicated tablet.
-We have found the hinge don't hold up very well.
+We have found the hinges on those types of laptops don't hold up very well.

 Lets talk keyboards, touchpads, and external mice